 Join NCC for a fabulous and fun summertime clay adventure!

-Each summer, NCC offers over 15 teaching assistantships and one, paid internship for college students and recent graduates, ages 18 and up.
-Last year, some 400 children participated in our weeklong camps, designed for all ability levels, for ages 6 and up.
+Each summer, NCC offers over 15 teaching assistantships and one paid internship for college students and recent high school graduates, ages 18 and older.
+Last year, approximately 400 children participated in our weeklong camps, designed for all ability levels, for ages 6 and up.

 Last November, we celebrated our fifth graduating class of Minnesota New Institute for Ceramic Education (MN NICE).
 The program is currently in its sixth year with another diverse and lively student body.
 Students enrolled in the 2019 program include: Liane Bromer, Paola Evangelista, Billy Hicks, Rylie Lawrence, Joy Newmann, Marni Oberpriller, Chris Salas, Brent Titcomb, and Sydney Willcox.